hani-hj1908619/queryser/README.md

 1. From our relational database schema, we picked two tables with at least one relationship between them.
 2. For each table and their respective relationships, we stored metadata and statistics necessary for the query optimizer to choose a proper execution plan.
 We referred to the textbook and slides to determine the list of features to store and assumed reasonable values for each feature.
 3. We arranged these statistics as relational tables and stored them in our PostgreSQL database hosted on Supabase.
-Our metadata is like an application hosted on the DBMS, and we connected our frontend application with the database using proper API.

 ![Metadata Tables](https://i.imgur.com/6bbt302.png)